python/cpython/Doc/library/test.rst

    detected as "public", like objects without a proper ``__module__`` attribute.
 If provided, it will be added to the automatically detected ones.

-   The *blacklist* argument can be a set of names that must not be treated as part of the public API even though their names indicate otherwise.
+   The *not_exported* argument can be a set of names that must not be treated as part of the public API even though their names indicate otherwise.

    Example use::